sequence-toolbox/SeQUeNCe/docs/source/about/requirements/prerequisite.md

 Using `Anaconda/conda` to create a virtual environment is also recommended.

+`uv` is also supported, see [README](https://github.com/sequence-toolbox/SeQUeNCe#development-environment-setup) for detailed instructions.

 ### Install SeQUeNCe

 You can simply install SeQUeNCe using `pip`: